Indonesian Papuans: Languages

+Native/indigenous (Papuan languages)

 The official Agency for Language Development and Cultivation linguistic map of 325 native Papuan languages in Papua (Indonesia) alone (not including other Papuan languages beyond Papua in Eastern Indonesia as a whole).

-According to the official Indonesian national linguistic data, there are at least 428 living Papuan languages (and 37 Papua-based isolate languages) natively spoken by the Papuans in Indonesia alone belonging to either Papuan or Austronesian language families, making it the most linguistically diverse community in Indonesia.
+According to the official Indonesian national linguistic data, there are at least 428 living Papuan languages (and 37 Papua-based isolate languages) natively spoken by the Papuans, making it the most linguistically diverse community in Indonesia.
+According to one estimate by Yohana Yembise in 2013, among the 250 languages in the then Papua Province, 54 languages belong to Austronesian language family.
 Papuan languages are also spoken outside of New Guinea such as the Timor–Alor–Pantar speakers in Timor, Alor, and Pantar, as well as North Halmahera in Maluku Islands.

+Non-native (non-Papuan languages)

-As part of the Indonesian nationals, the Papuans also speak Indonesian, it is an official and national language of Indonesia, and its regional dialects such as Papuan Malay and Serui Malay, which also spoken by their fellow Papuans in Papua New Guinea, especially in the border areas.
+In addition to their own native Papuan languages, the Papuans (especially the Coastal Papuans) also speak another languages belonging to non-Papuan linguistic family.
+As part of the Indonesian nationals, the Papuans also speak Indonesian, it is an official and national language of Indonesia, which also spoken by their fellow Papuans in Papua New Guinea, especially in the border areas.